Kiran-Doddapaneni/kirandoddapaneni/Docs/Scenarios.md

 ## Activities
 1. Priya notices repeated alerts from a known malicious IP range.
 2. She configures the SIEM Agent to automatically trigger responses for similar threats.
-3. The system verifies the threat using OpenCTI intelligence data.
+3. The AI workflow validates alert severity and triggers automated response recommendations.
 4. The malicious IP address is automatically blocked.
 5. Notifications are sent to the security team.
 6. Priya monitors the automation workflow to ensure it functions correctly.